Best Camping in Tennessee

 There are trails that will suit all abilities through this stunning wilderness area.

-Savage Gulf State Natural Area is located in Palmer.
+7. Savage Gulf State Natural Area, Palmer

 You can take a day or weekend break option and hike the 50 miles of trails that wind their way through almost 16,000 acres of breathtaking countryside and across the Cumberland Plateau.
 Most of the trails you’ll find within the park range from nine to ten miles long and are suitable for casual backpackers.
 There are also some more challenging routes ideal for more serious hikers too.